standard-computers/stds/README.md

 # Standard

-A Standard is a database table construct that sets the Standard for how data represents an object.
-When creating a Standard, save the content with the file extension `.stds`.
-Each Standard requires its own file, and the Standard Name must be the same as the Standard file name.
+A standard is a database table construct that sets the standard for how data represents an object.
+When creating a standard, save the content with the file extension `.stds`.
+Each standard requires its own file, and the standard name must be the same as the file name.

 _Starter example_